-programs that promote resilience, connectedness and educate about drug use targeting senior students continue to be included through programs offered through Senior School (e.g. Keys Please).
+Recommendations for future improvement 2019-2023 Curriculum programs in senior years remain largely dependent on student elective choices.
+Ensure that extra- curricular programs that promote resilience, connectedness and educate about drug use targeting senior students continue to be included through programs offered through Senior School (e.g. Keys Please).
 Investigate and implement ways to integrate drug education and/or programs that enhance drug education at Year 8.
+Continue to provide support for at risk students through Student Services.
 Continue to analyse attitudes to school survey to identify trends in school connectedness.
-Strategic plan 2017 - 2020 includes student connectedness and student voice targets integrated and sequential curricular approach is achieved.
+Strategic plan 2017 - 2020 includes student connectedness and student voice targets Greater liaison between relevant staff to ensure all aspects of drug education are carefully planned and coordinated so as to ensure that a broad, integrated and sequential curricular approach is achieved.
 Drug and health education programs (both curricular and extra-curricular) are well documented and changes to current program are noted.
 New staff briefed on protocols for responding to drug related incidents as part of their induction program.
-This should be documented as part of the role of teacher/s responsible for new staff induction
+This should be documented as part of the role of teacher/s responsible for new staff induction Continue to offer professional development, particularly to those staff who are less experienced in the delivery of drug education. --- -- --- -- --

-Theme area RECOMMENDED ACTIONS What needs to be improved How the activities, budget, equipment, IT, learning time, learning space Who the individuals or teams responsible for implementation When the date, week, month, term, year for completion Achievement milestones the practice measures or lead indicators that describe success Comprehensive and evidence- based practice Ensure that current State Government drug education resources are available to pastoral care teachers for the delivery of the Year 7 Drug education (tobacco) unit.
+2018 Year 1 School: Gladstone Park Sec ondary College Theme area RECOMMENDED ACTIONS What needs to be improved How the activities, budget, equipment, IT, learning time, learning space Who the individuals or teams responsible for implementation When the date, week, month, term, year for completion Achievement milestones the practice measures or lead indicators that describe success Comprehensive and evidence-based practice Ensure that current State Government drug education resources are available to pastoral care teachers for the delivery of the Year 7 Drug education (tobacco) unit.
 Year 7 Pastoral care teachers will be briefed on the delivery of the Drug Education (tobacco) unit.
 Current State Government resources made available to all Year 7 Pastoral Care teachers.
 Health and Physical Education LA leader.
 Term 3, week 2 (prior to commencement of Smoking unit) Resource material available to all Pastoral Care staff.
 Positive school climate and relationships Review of policies (first aid, mandatory reporting,) to remain ongoing Through existing policy review process.
 Education policy committee to make recommendations to school council.
 4 year cycle or in response to Department of Education directives or advice All school policies remain relevant.

-Improve school All staff.
-Ongoing

-connectedness In line with school strategic Improved trend in

-plan. the Student Attitude

-to School survey

-results in the areas of
+Improve school connectedness In line with school strategic plan.
+All staff.
+Ongoing Improved trend in the Student Attitude to School survey results in the areas of Morale, Student Motivation and Student Distress

-Morale, Student

-Motivation and

-Student Distress

-Attendance data

-showing

-improvement

-Attendance

-monitored by sub-

-schools shows

-improvement